batect/batect/README.md

 * running multiple containers at once (eg. stereotypical 'run' configuration that starts up the service with its dependencies)
   * rather than showing output from target, show output from all containers
 * allow the user to keep containers after failure so they can examine logs (or even default to not destroying anything if they fail)
-  * always clean up dependency containers when running on CI by default (use CI environment variable to detect, add command-line switch to disable)
+* always clean up all containers, regardless of reason for failure, when running on CI by default (use CI environment variable to detect, add command-line switch to disable)
 * run image builds in parallel and only show summary of build progress (unless image build fails, in which case show full output)
 * start dependencies in parallel
 * overridable health check parameters for containers (so that you can have the health check poll very frequently when waiting for something to